adam-cowley/twitch-project/docs/05-authorisation.md

 ## Adding Subscriptions to the Database

-To build authorisation into the API, we'll first need to add the concept of Packages and Subscriptions to the database.
+To build authorisation into the API, we'll first need to add nodes to represent Packages and Subscriptions to the database.

 Our packages will be uniquely identified by an ID, so the first thing to do is to create the constraint in the database.
 Subscriptions will also be created with a unique ID so we can also create the constraint on `:Subscription` nodes.